Best Toaster Oven

 Best Overall Toaster Oven

 Breville Smart Oven Air

 For those that want the highest performing, most versatile cooking appliance for their countertop, the Breville Smart Oven Air is the clear choice.
-On top of providing field-leading baking performance and nearly unparalleled temperature accuracy, it also offers more cooking functions than almost any other oven.
+It offers more cooking functions than almost any other oven on top of providing field-leading baking performance and nearly unparalleled temperature accuracy.
 These capabilities include slow cooking, dehydrating, and air frying, amongst others.
 It's also easy to manage and use all of those different functions thanks to a large display screen and intuitive control panel.
-This may seem like a bit of an afterthought considering the Smart Oven Air's impressive resume, but it can make really good toast as well.
+Toast may seem like a bit of an afterthought considering the Smart Oven Air's impressive resume, but the final product is excellent.

 Read review: Breville Smart Oven Air

 If you're enticed by the impressive baking quality and temperature accuracy of the Smart Oven Air, but don't think you'll use all of its extra features, the original Breville Smart Oven can fill the void well.
 It offers comparable and high-end cooking performance to the Smart Oven Air, but drops the extra functions such as slow cooking, dehydrating, and air frying.
 This comes with a significant reduction in price, making it a bit more palatable.
 It is also significantly smaller than the Air, making it slightly more friendly towards crowded countertops.